drewmarin/AWSSCD02/generalNotes.md

 - Can use them as an allow list or a Deny List.
 Deny List behavior is default
    - To use as Allow List you must first get rid of the FullAWSAccess policy.
 And then you need to add any services you want to allow as a new policy.

+## AWS Control Tower
+- Easy way to setup multi account enviornments
+- Orchastrates other AWS services to provide this functionality and leverages: Orgsm IAM Identity Center, Cloud Formation, COnfig and more.
+Provides Landing-Zone...
+SSO/ID federation, centralizewd logging
+   - Account Factory: can create AWS accounts in automated fashion
+   - Landing Zone : Designed to allow you to have a home region and well architected enviornment.
+Uses AWS Orgs, Aws Config, Cloudformation and more.
+Creates a Security OU (Log Archivew & Audit Accounts), Sandbox OU, Uses IAM identity center for SSO, And uses SNS for Monitoring
+   - Guard Rails - multi-account governance/rules.
+Uses Mandatory, Strongly Recommended or Elective type of rules.Works in two ways: Preventative, and Detective (compliance checks)

+## AWS Config

 ## Resources